-Operating through a range of theoretical, fictional and artistic frames my works draw from my own experiences as a musician alongside the methods and arguments of German critical theory and institutional critique, re-staging the techniques of the cultural industries in an “immanent critique” of pop.
-Key to this is an ongoing interest in issues related to the commodification, standardisation and reproduction of the artistic ‘personality’ (broadly understood).
+Operating through a range of theoretical, fictional and artistic frames, her works draw from her own experiences as a musician alongside the methods/arguments of critical theory and institutional critique, re-staging the techniques of the cultural industries in an “immanent critique” of pop.
+Recent works explore the politics and histories of popular music’s global circulation via audio-visual media such as the music-video.
+Key to this is an interest in the reproduction of the artistic ‘personality’ (broadly understood).

 - PhD, Slade School of Art, University College London.
 Supervised by Prof Jon Thomson, David Burrows and Benedict Drew.
-(Ongoing)
+2023

 - Open School East Associate artist.
 2016